-To Legal System, He's Just an UAPA Accused
+To Legal System, He Was Just a UAPA Accused

-Today’s hearing before the Bombay High Court is testament to the fact that to our criminal legal system, Stan Swamy is just an accused under the Unlawful Activities Prevention Act.
+The 21 May hearing before the Bombay High Court was testament to the fact that to our criminal legal system, Stan Swamy was just an accused under the Unlawful Activities (Prevention) Act (UAPA).

 Such is the dominating and demeaning ideology of UAPA, that it dehumanises the accused of all other identity.
 Even a convicted criminal is much more than the crime he committed.
 However, an accused under UAPA is deprived of the most basic human right to live a dignified life — even when the charges are yet to be proved.

-Despite his “steady regression” directly attributable to his incarceration, Swamy was unable to convince the court that he deserves to be treated like a human being; that his health is his fundamental right that the state must protect.
-Such is the injustice of the very foundation of UAPA, that an otherwise “innocent until proven guilty” is perverted to mean “not even human, guilty or not”.
+Despite his “steady regression” directly attributable to his incarceration, Swamy was unable to convince the court that he deserved to be treated like a human being; that his health was his fundamental right that the state must protect.
+Such is the injustice of the very foundation of UAPA, that an otherwise “innocent until proven guilty” was perverted to mean “not even human, guilty or not”.

 The hegemonic ideology of UAPA sees process as punishment, a sanction not against the act but the thoughts of the one who dissented and those who might dare to dissent in future.
 It reduces the human rights protection to bare minimum, invisibilises the individual by colonising her identity, and normatively exhausts the judicial institution of its empathy.

-Until the next hearing, Swamy will continue to suffer and degenerate.
-However, on official records, he’ll continue to be an “accused charged under various sections of IPC and the offences under the Unlawful Activities Prevention Act”.
+Swamy continued to suffer and degenerate.
+And, on official records, he passed away an “accused charged under various sections of IPC and the offences under the Unlawful Activities Prevention Act”.